Rules & Constitution

 - The winner of each race will score 1 point, the 2nd finisher 2 points, and so on.

-- The winning team will be the one scoring the lowest number of points.
+- The winning team will be the one scoring the lowest number of accumulated points over all Rounds.

-- Team points are calculated by totalling the points scored by each team in groups of seven for Race 8 (men) and groups of three for the other team races (Races 4–7 and 9).
+- Team points are calculated by totalling the points scored by each team in groups of seven for men (Race 8) and groups of three for the other team races (Races 4–7 and Race 9).

 - Any incomplete A team will have the team score made up by adding to that total the appropriate number of last finisher + 1 scores to make the full team.